servicetitan/Stl.Fusion.Samples/README.md

 ## What's Inside?

-### 1. Hello World Sample
+### 1. HelloWorld

-[HelloWorld](src/HelloWorld) is a basic sample showing how to create simple dependency chains and and react to invalidation events.
+Fusion-style [HelloWorld](src/HelloWorld) shows how to create simple dependency chains and and react to invalidation events.
 [Its Program.cs](src/HelloWorld/Program.cs) is just about 40 lines long.

 ![](docs/img/Samples-HelloWorld.gif)

-### 2. Hello Blazor Server
+### 2. HelloBlazorServer

-[HelloBlazorServer](src/HelloBlazorServer) is a modified version of a templated Blazor Server App that displays changes made to `CounterService` and `WeatherForecastService` in real-time.
+[HelloBlazorServer](src/HelloBlazorServer) is a default Blazor Server App that got a some Fusion powers.
+Contrary to the original app, it displays changes made to a *global counter* and updates weather forecasts *in real-time*.

-The sample shows how to plug Fusion to server-side Blazor app:
+That's how this sample was created:
 1.  `dotnet new blazorserver -o HelloBlazorServer` was used to create Blazor Server App.
 2. [First commit](https://github.com/servicetitan/Stl.Fusion.Samples/commit/334423ab42aa41b5c92dbab61472cda8ef9dab00)
     adds Fusion packages, makes "Fetch Data" page to update in real time,